dumbapple/Primi-TicTacToe/README.md

 # TicTacToe
-A text-based tic tac toe game, made to apply skills from a software design course.
+Text-based tic tac toe game, made to practice OOP.

-Game currently works.
+Functional as of Commit #10.
 Future commits will focus on refactoring.